nolascojoao/aws-rds-dms-migration-lab/README.md

   --vpc-id <vpc-id>
 ```

 #### 3.2.
-Launch RDS MySQL Instance
+Launch RDS MariaDB Instance
-Create an RDS MySQL instance, which will serve as the destination for the migration.
+Create an RDS MariaDB instance which will serve as the destination for the migration.
   - Replace `my-rds-instance` for your RDS instance identifier.
   - Replace `admin` for your master username.
   - Replace `adminpassword` for your master password.